Skip to main content

 Mate

-A traditional South American caffeine-rich infused drink, prepared with yerba mate leaves and hot water, served in a gourd and sipped through a metal straw called a bombilla.
+A caffeine-rich infusion of yerba mate leaves and hot water, served in a gourd and sipped through a metal straw called a bombilla.

 infusionHot